Pittsburgh, Pennsylvania, United States

 Catering to Los Angeles high society, this hotel was among the first skyscrapers to call Ocean Avenue home.

-Accidentally Wes Anderson: Adventures is an exploration of 200 brand new, mind-bendingly beautiful destinations for your bucket list, and the incredible stories behind each of their façades.
+Accidentally Wes Anderson: Adventures is an exploration of 200 brand new, mind-bendingly beautiful bucket list locations, and the incredible stories behind each of their façades.
 No passport necessary!

 From Tokyo & Seoul to London & LA, AWA is popping up with an immersive IRL experience that will have you feeling like you’ve traveled all the way around the globe.
 Which city will we touch down in next?